nohren/react-digital-rain/README.md

 **Intro:**

-This implementation of digital rain uses a gif, converted to a blob.
-These blob "tiles" are instanced based on the parent container dimensions (w,h) or user provided dimensions.

-**Animation:**
+This gif is really beautiful.
+The problem is it's only 500x400 and when you try to scale it to become a background image using css you lose the resolution.
+A friend of mine had a thought, why not stitch it together to fit the screen width and height?
+And why not delay the animation sequentially so that it all looks like one moving image no matter the screen dimensions?
+That's what this project attempts to do and place in one react component for use.

+**Technical:**

 The tiles are positioned statically in columns and rows.
-Each row gets a 2450ms delay, leading to a seemless animation that fits on all screen sizes.
+Each row gets a 2450ms delay, achieving a seemless animation that fits on all screen sizes.
 This works because the animation travels downward at 150pixels/second.

 You can click on the animation for fullscreen and click again to remove fullscreen.

+The browser pauses gifs when they are out of view to conserve computing resources.
+When switching between tabs and scrolling in and out of view, this component will simply restart the animation to regain timing.

 **Props:**